Nellak2017/freelance-micro-samples/README.md

 ## Features
 - __Landing Page:__ Fully responsive hero section, navigation, and footer.
-- __Mock Auth Forms:__ Sign in, Sign up, Forgot password, and Reset password flows with proper accessibility.
+- __Auth Forms:__ Sign in, Sign up, Forgot password, and Reset password flows with proper accessibility.
 - __Multi-Step Form:__ Demonstrates user input flows and step navigation and form validation.
+- __Form Submission:__ Demonstrates CRUD and Full-Stack capabilities.
+- __User Settings:__ Manage account, and change defaults, used to show awareness of UX and to empower the user.
+- __Responsive Theme:__ Demonstrates attention to detail and enhances UX.
 - __Responsive Typography:__ Custom MUI theme with responsive headers for all devices.
 - __Modern UI Components:__ Built with MUI and reusable React components.
-- __No Backend Required:__ Purely front-end to demonstrate skills and design patterns.
+- __Supabase Backend:__ Uses Supabase to demonstrate API integration and Full-Stack skills.

 ---